Beds available now! Call for same-day admission.

 Is Hydrocodone Addictive?

-If someone is prescribed hydrocodone, they can take steps to lower the potential of becoming addicted.
-For example, it’s important not to use hydrocodone in any way other than what’s prescribed and instructed by a medical professional.
-Dosages shouldn’t exceed what was prescribed.
-However, even when someone follows their doctor’s orders and takes hydrocodone as prescribed, they can still become addicted.
+If someone is prescribed hydrocodone, they can take steps to reduce the risk of addiction.
+It’s crucial to use hydrocodone exactly as prescribed and directed by a doctor.
+The dosage should never go beyond what the doctor recommended.
+However, even when someone follows their doctor’s instructions and takes hydrocodone as prescribed, addiction can still happen.

 Hydrocodone Abuse Statistics

-For more information about hydrocodone abuse and addiction or treatment options available in Orlando, contact the Orlando Recovery Center.
+For more information about hydrocodone abuse and addiction or treatment options available in Orlando, contact the Orlando Recovery Center Drug and Alcohol Rehab.

 • Drowsiness